RushKiller001/TpHome/README.md

 # TpHome
-This mod allows user(s) to "Tp Home" when out of the map
+This mod allows user(s) to be bought back "Home" when out of the map